espanso/website/docs/matches/basics.md

 The related properties, `left_word: true` and `right_word: true`, ensure a match will only occur at the beginning or end of words respectively, and not in the middle.

+The [configuration option](../../configuration/options/#options-reference) `word_separators` may be used to customise which characters qualify as word separators.

 ## Special characters

 `replace` can inject hex and Unicode characters with strings such as `"\xC4"`, `"\u0105"` and `"\U00000105"`, and combine them with plain text.
 For example: